-Pupils need to understand these concepts in order to deepen and broaden their knowledge, skills and understanding.
+Pupils will be supported to understand concepts of competence, performance and creativity to deepen and broaden their knowledge, skills and understanding.
+These include:

-Competence
+Motor Competence

-- Developing control of whole-body skills and fine manipulation skills. - Selecting and using skills, tactics and compositional ideas effectively in different types of physical activity. - Responding with body and mind to the demands of an activity. - Adapting to a widening range of familiar and unfamiliar contexts.
+- Develop control of whole-body skills and fine manipulation skills. - Select and use skills, tactics and compositional ideas effectively in different types of physical activity. - Respond with body and mind to the demands of an activity. - Adapt to a widening range of familiar and unfamiliar contexts.